microsoft/Data-Science-For-Beginners/2-Working-With-Data/07-python/README.md

 There are also a couple of other libraries you should know about:
 * **[Matplotlib](https://matplotlib.org/)** is a library used for data visualization and plotting graphs
 * **[SciPy](https://www.scipy.org/)** is a library with some additional scientific functions.
-We have already come accross this library when talking about probability and statistics
+We have already come across this library when talking about probability and statistics

 Here is a piece of code that you would typically use to import those libraries in the beginning of your Python program:
 ```python